'It was tough': WWII veterans return to Utah Beach to commemorate D-Day

 Some of the almost-centenarians asked volunteers to accompany them on the wide stretch of sand.

-Matthew Yacovino, 98, became emotional as he remembered what happened there to his older brother, who almost died after his jeep blown up during the landings.
+Matthew Yacovino, 98, became emotional as he remembered what happened there to his older brother, who almost died after his jeep blew up during the landings.

 “The driver got killed and my brother fell on the beach unconscious,” Yacovino said with tears in the eyes.